setezad/InteractiveMapGUI/src/roadgraph/readme.txt

 A description of classes for week 6 (implementing an extension):

 The purpose of this extension: This extension finds the fastest path between two intersections with respect to traffic (rush hour, etc) and speed limits.
 Both path-finding algorithms, dijkstra and A*, have been modified to search for the  path of minimum duration versus length.

+Instruction for running the program:
+If you want to find the shortest path, run the “MapGraph” class.
+If you want the fastest path, run the “TMapGraph” class.

 Brief description of implementation:
 I used the road type information to assign speed limits to edges.
 I also added a parameter to factor in the traffic.
 This parameter can have three values to represent the following states: heavy, light, and no traffic.
 I modified the dijkstra and A* implementation to look for the fastest path.
-The heuristic for A* is the distance between a node and goal divided by the speed limit of the edge connecting them.
+The heuristic for A* is the distance between a node and the goal divided by the speed limit of the edge connecting them.
-I also modified the comparator for the priority queue to be able to sort the nodes based on time.
+I also modified the comparator of priority queue to be able to sort the nodes based on time.

 ———
 Detailed list of classes and changes made to them: